jhkennedy/DOE_latex_template/README.md

 extension (e.g., to compile `alternate.tex`, you'd run `make MAIN=alternate`),
 and `OPTIONS` is any of the above make options.

+_This Makefile was adapted from: [Drew Silcock's blog](https://drewsilcock.co.uk/using-make-and-latexmk)_

 The DOE proposal template
 =========================